Frequently Asked Questions

 During our inspection, we look for signs of damage such as soft wood, cracking, separation, or water intrusion.
 If the material is structurally unsound or won’t hold paint, we recommend replacing it.

 Yes.
-We take care to source materials that match the architectural details of your home, whether it’s a classic Craftsman, mid-century modern, or something in between.
+We, at Phinney Ridge Painting, take care to source materials that match the architectural details of your home, whether it’s a classic Craftsman, mid-century modern, or something in between.

 There is a small additional cost for lead-safe work, which reflects the extra labor, materials, and safety measures involved.
 We’ll provide transparent pricing upfront.